rrhinox/k8s-cka-prep-utils/README.md

 + Virtual box 7.0.10 r158379 (Qt5.15.2)
 + Vagrant 2.4.0

-> 🐛 (i) Known issue with gitbash for windows and Vagrant :
+> 🐛 (i) Known problem with gitbash fo Vagrant :
-+ if you use git-bash.exe the Ctrl + C exit from ssh session opened via `vagrant ssh` command
+> + if you use git-bash.exe the Ctrl + C exit from ssh session opened  via `vagrant ssh` command.
+You can simply use powershell to jump in the ubuntu host.
-+ Vagrant create 2 network interface (eth0 and eth1) this needs to be taken into account at cluster init via kubeadm configuration file, see vagrant-cluster/scripts/common.sh:line:76 (podSubnet).
+> + Vagrant create 2 network interface (eth0 and eth1) this needs to be taken into account at cluster init via kubeadm configuration file, see vagrant-cluster/scripts/common.sh:line:76 (podSubnet).

 ## 🦮 Guides that I highly recommend to follow!